ynager/visual_odometry_pipeline/README.md

 Please find [here the screencasts](https://drive.google.com/open?id=1AHjNfthDAVzBY2az-X1W9HUt4fE05oeL ) of this pipeline applied to six different datasets.
 Note that the built up map during the run is shown at the very end of the clips in more detail.
+The pipeline runs at ~1.28Hz on a i-7 2.3GHz processor.

 ### Report ###